 The easy-to-follow flowchart of Sallie Mae can assist students and their families to determine the eligibility criteria for different tax credits and tax deductions.
 Check out what you may get.

-?
-Student loan interest deduction: The students who borrow education loans can be eligible to up to $2,500 in student loan interest deductions to avoid paying tax on their income.
+Student loan interest deduction: The students who borrow education loans can be eligible for up to $2,500 in student loan interest deductions to avoid paying tax on their income.
 This feature is available for both federal and private student loans which are in repayment.
-Single filers can get a modified adjusted gross income of less than $80,000 and those who have a gross income less than $160,000 can also qualify for deduction.
+Single filers can get a modified adjusted gross income of less than $80,000 and those who have a gross income less than $160,000 can also qualify for a deduction.

 The American Opportunity Credit: The eligible taxpayers can qualify for a maximum annual credit of $2500 for every student for the initial 4 years of high education.
 However, for you to be eligible, you have to be enrolled for around half the time in any degree course or other educational course.
 You can apply for the credit to course-related books and other supplies besides fees and tuition costs.
 The married filers with an adjusted gross income of $160,000 will be eligible for full credit.

 Fees and tuition deduction: Families and students can claim up to $4,000 in costs for higher education to avoid income subject to tax.
 This is a deduction that has been taken as an adjustment to income and after this, the person doesn’t need to itemize other deductions.
 Families can claim a single credit for the same student in a single year and they can’t take both deduction and credit in a similar year.